 If you want to photograph an individual, or two people together, or a small cluster of people, ask for those people’s consent before you photograph them.
 Ask in a simple way: “Would it be ok if I take your picture?”.
 Give them the opportunity to say no.

-If you are in the room and don’t want to appear in the background of a photo, we recommend that you wear a concealing item of clothing, or be aware of the photography around you.
-Please let an organizer know if you have any problem with invasive photography. and we will be happy to speak to the person.
+If you are in the room and don’t want to appear in the background of a photo, feel free to let the photographer know.
+Please also let an organizer know if you have any problem with invasive photography, and we will intervene.

-Social Media If posting photos on Instagram, Twitter, or Facebook, use the hashtag #fzfnyc 🙂
+If posting photos on Instagram, Twitter, or Facebook, feel free to use the hashtag #fzfnyc 🙂

 * Thank you for helping make FZF an awesome & accessible space! *